tedneward/ProfBlog/content/patterns/index.md

 * Pattern-Oriented Software Architecture, vol 1

     * [Whole-Part](structural/Whole-Part/) (structural): aggregations of components that together form a semantic unit
-    * Master-Slave *(which definitely needs a rename; Manager-Worker?
-Scatter-Gather?
-Fold-out?)* (behavioral): a master component distributes work to identical slave components and computers a final result from the results these slaves return.
+    * <del>Master-Slave</del> *(combine this with Leader-Followers, from POSA2)* (behavioral): a master component distributes work to identical slave components and computers a final result from the results these slaves return.
     * <del>Proxy</del>
     * <del>Command Processor</del> *(definitely GOF-Command)*
     * View Handler *(sounds like a Chain of Responsibility/Observer hybrid)*